Request for Proposals

-USADF launched the Off-Grid Energy Challenge in 2013 to bring affordable and renewable energy to rural communities across Africa.
-Since 2013, USADF has invested over $7 million in 75 energy entrepreneurs in 9 countries to provide off-grid energy solutions to rural communities.
+The Off-Grid Energy Challenge was launched in 2013 to bring affordable and renewable energy to rural communities across Africa.
+Since 2013, over $7 million has been invested in 75 energy entrepreneurs in 9 countries to provide off-grid energy solutions to rural communities.

 What is the USADF Off-Grid Energy Challenge?

-The Off-Grid Energy Challenge is led by the U.S. African Development Foundation, a Power Africa partner, to develop, scale-up or extend the use of proven technologies for off-grid energy to reach communities not served by existing power grids.
-USADF partners with GE to support energy entrepreneurs in 9 countries across the continent, including Ethiopia, Ghana, Kenya, Liberia, Nigeria, Tanzania, Rwanda, Uganda and Zambia.
+The Off-Grid Energy Challenge is led by the U.S. African Development Foundation (USADF) to develop, scale-up or extend the use of proven technologies for off-grid energy to reach communities not served by existing power grids.
+Through the Challenge, USADF and its partners, including All On, General Electric (GE), and Power Africa support energy entrepreneurs in 9 countries across the continent, including Ethiopia, Ghana, Kenya, Liberia, Nigeria, Tanzania, Rwanda, Uganda and Zambia.
 To date, USADF has funded over 75 African energy entrepreneurs, totaling an investment of $7 million in off-grid energy solutions.

 The Off-Grid Energy Challenge awards grants of up to $100,000 each to African enterprises providing off-grid solutions that deploy renewable resources and power local economic activities.
 Challenge winners will have near-term solutions to power the needs of productive and commercial activities, including agriculture production and processing, off-farm businesses, and commercial enterprises.